top of page

 As with sourcing any product, the first and most important thing to consider is how it affects the people growing or harvesting it and the environment.
 No matter how good a finished product is, if it causes suffering to the people producing it or damages the environment, it is not worth it.
 There is no reason to compromise on these areas.
 Corporations often try to make us feel as if we need to choose.
 They are wrong.
 We should never sacrifice our ethics to save a few dollars or make things easier.

 Knowing who cares for the hives and harvests the honey is the only way to find out if the honey is produced ethically.
-If companies are buying from many suppliers and mixing honey from different sellers, you will not be able to find out the ethical practices of the individual apiaries.
+If companies are buying from many suppliers and mixing honey from middlemen, you will not be able to find out the ethical practices of the individual apiaries.
+If the honey is blended from various suppliers or vendors, there is simply no way to track this.

-While you may not always be able to know whether the foods you buy are grown without these pesticides, there are some simple everyday steps you can take to reduce the use of these.
+While you may not always be able to know whether the foods you buy are grown without these pesticides, there are some simple, everyday steps you can take to reduce the use of these.

 Number two, urge your local hardware and garden supply store to stop selling products containing those ingredients.